The Potential of Prefabrication: An Interview with Geene Alhady, President of Clark Pacific

 - Transitioning from solely a precast subcontractor to a market and product-based manufacturer, and

 - Adding a design-manufacture build approach for complete integrated delivery.

 Additional milestones include our participation in iconic projects like Apple Park, Stanford’s Escondido Village Graduate Housing, and Mission Rock.

 An aerial view of one of Clark Pacific's offsite construction factories.

 OSCE: What is driving growth for Clark Pacific?

 GA: Right now, we’re seeing more adoption and wider acceptance of prefabrication due to an accelerated market with limited resources and tighter schedules.
 As a result, we’re transforming to a product approach, making it easier for project stakeholders to take full advantage of offsite construction.
 In addition, we’re being very strategic with our hiring.
 We have made key hires from inside and outside the industry in executive management, marketing, product management, engineering and manufacturing expertise.
 It’s an exciting time.

 OSCE: When it comes to industry trends, what is on your radar for this year?

 GA: Market recovery will drive the acceleration of industrialization of our industry.
-I believe adoption of prefabrication innovation will be incremental so that the market can receive real benefit with acceptable risk.
+I believe there will be incremental prefabrication innovations so that the market can receive real benefit with acceptable risk.